Kidney cancer at a glance

 - Loss of appetite

 If kidney cancer spreads to other parts of the body, which is called metastasis, symptoms are generally specific to the area where it has spread.
 For example, kidney cancer that has spread to the lungs can cause shortness of breath, and blood can be coughed up.

 Kidney cancer treatments

-Treatment options depend on the kind of kidney cancer, the stage and the location of the cancerous cells.
+Kidney cancer treatment options depend on the kind of kidney cancer, the stage and the location of the cancerous cells.
 Surgery is the most common treatment option for the majority of kidney cancers.
-Surgical procedure options include:
+Surgical procedure options include the following.

-- Radian therapy – high-energy radiation delivered through external beam therapy
+- Radiation therapy – high-energy radiation delivered through external beam therapy.

 - Targeted therapy – a type of drug that inhibits the growth of new blood vessels and blocks proteins in cancer cells that help them grow and survive.